containers/podman-desktop/website/docs/Installation/windows-install/installing-podman-with-openshift-local.md

 #### Prerequisites

 * The user is a member of the *Hyper-V Administrators* group.
 The user can add a virtual machine, start or stop this virtual machine, and access the resources related to this virtual machine.
-* Windows 10 or 11, Enterprise or Professional edition
+* Windows 10 version 1709 or later, Enterprise or Professional edition, or Windows 11, Enterprise or Professional edition

 #### Procedure